-CFA stands for Chartered Financial Analyst®.
-It is the professional credential offered internationally by CFA Institute to investment and financial professionals.
+The Chartered Financial Analyst® (CFA) charter is the professional credential offered internationally by CFA Institute to investment and financial professionals.
 The program covers a broad range of topics relating to investment and portfolio management, financial analysis, stocks, bonds, and derivatives, and provides a generalist knowledge of other areas of finance.
 Industry professionals worldwide recognize the CFA charter as the “gold standard” of all financial analyst designations.

 The Chartered Alternative Investment Analyst SM (CAIA) charter is offered by the CAIA Association.
 It is recognized globally as the benchmark for analysis, application, and standards of practice in the alternative investments arena.
 Alternative investments include real assets (e.g., real estate, infrastructure, natural resources, commodities, intangible assets), hedge funds, private equity, and structured products (e.g., collateralized debt obligations, credit derivatives).
 In other words, alternative investments are not stocks, bonds, and cash.

 Both are credentials for financial analysts, and both are earned by passing a set of exams called levels—you have to pass each level before taking the next.
 The exams require a great deal of study, practice, and commitment to learning and analysis, and all have a section on ethics and professional standards.
 To pass the CFA Program exams and the CAIA exams, you have to demonstrate knowledge of alternative investments.

 It is possible to hold both charters.
 In fact, CAIA Association recently announced a program that will enable up to 500 CFA charterholders in good standing with CFA Institute to skip Level I of the CAIA exam.